odebeir/ivctrack/docs/index.rst

 * stabilizing a first version, with a basic documentation, adding more examples

-* developing a second tracking model which take into account possible cell shape changes (adaptive model)

 * testing a meanshift based on integral image

 * developing GUIs for cell marking, interactive result visualization